 The project also encompasses a randomized controlled trial, were we examine if BCG vaccination can protect babies less than 14 weeks of age of mothers who are HIV-positive against SARS-CoV-2 infection and COVID-19.

-So far (i.e. by mid-November 2022) we have enrolled all the planned 1,825 (of whom 1150 are HIV-1 positive) women and their babies.
-Our follow-up percentages exceed even our own ambitious targets and are above 97% at 14 weeks and above 90% at 26 weeks of baby age.
+By mid-November 2022, we had enrolled all the planned 1,825 (of whom 1150 are HIV-1 positive) women and their babies.
+Our follow-up percentages exceed even our own ambitious targets and are above 97% at 14 weeks and above 90% at 52 weeks of baby age.
 Our first enrolled mother-baby dyads completed the study in January 2022.

 This project is undertaken as a collaborative effort between Makerere University School of Public Health i Kampala og and the Centre for Intervention Science in Maternal and Child Health (www.cismac.org) at the Department of Global Public Health and Primary Care at the University of Bergen and is funded by GLOBVAC (the Research Council of Norway) and CISMAC (supported by the Research Council of Norway and the UiB) as well as the European Union's EDCTP2-Program.